kimchi-project/kimchi/docs/API.md

                 The unit is bytes
     * format: The format of the defined Storage Volume.
 Only used when creating a storage volume with 'capacity'.
+    * upload: True to start an upload process.
+False, otherwise.
+              Only used when creating a storage volume 'capacity' parameter.
     * file: File to be uploaded, passed through form data
     * url: URL to be downloaded